How to Mail Merge from Google Sheets (2025)

 How to Mail Merge from Google Sheets: the ultimate step-by-step guide

 In this guide, we will walk you through the process of mastering mail merge with Google Sheets.
-And you'll see—it’s not as complicated as it seems.
+And you’ll see it’s not that complicated… as long as you use the right method!

 What is mail merge and why use it?